 The business activities of the DRÄXLMAIER Group are subject to numerous laws and regulations in the various countries.
-A well-established compliance organisation and specialised departments ensure compliance with these regulations.
-For more details, see ) Fair business practices.
+A well-established compliance organization and specialized departments ensure compliance with these regulations.
+For more details, see > Fair business practices.

 In addition, we conduct regular risk assessments and audits and operate a consistent compliance management system.
 This includes a comprehensive whistleblower system that also enables anonymous reporting.

-In addition, we want to ensure responsible and lawful behaviour beyond our company boundaries.
-The DRÄXLMAIER Group has taken various measures to prevent exploitation, unfair competitive behaviour and unethical behaviour in our supply chain.
-Our expectations of our business partners are clearly formulated in the P Business Partner Code of conduct for sustainability. h7 and code of conduct
+In addition, we want to ensure responsible and lawful behavior beyond our company boundaries.
+The DRÄXLMAIER Group has taken various measures to prevent exploitation, unfair competitive behavior and unethical behavior in our supply chain.
+Our expectations of our business partners are clearly formulated in the Business Partner Code of conduct for sustainability.